SVDotsenko/portfolio-project-3/README.md

 # ULTIMATE Battleships

-Ultimate Battleships is a Python terminal game, whick runs in the Code Institute mock terminal on Heroku
+Ultimate Battleships is a Python terminal game, which runs in the Code Institute mock terminal on Heroku

-Users can try beat the computer by finding all of the computer's battleships before the computer finds theirs.
+Users can try beat the computer by finding all the computer's battleships before the computer finds theirs.
 Each battleship occupies one square on the board.

 [Here is the live version of my project.](https://pp3-battle-ship-ca770c61df83.herokuapp.com)